-The Communication and Film/Media associate degree program offers students a choice of concentrations which prepare students to enter a career in various communication and media disciplines or to transfer to a four-year college where they can further refine and develop their skills, earning a bachelor's degree.
+The Communication and Media Film/Media associate degree program offers students a choice of concentrations which prepare students to enter a career in various communication and media disciplines or to transfer to a four-year college where they can further refine and develop their skills, earning a bachelor's degree.
 Transfer agreements with local and regional colleges enable students to make a seamless transition into a four-year institution.
 Program faculty mentor students to help them select, balance, and sequence courses.
 Whether creating content for traditional or digital media platforms, enrolled students will acquire the skills to craft and communicate a message.
 A combination of core course requirements, as well as specialized courses and general electives, provides students with theoretical background and hands-on application.
 Field placement, a portfolio, and experiential learning are built into the program so graduates are prepared to enter careers with work experience.

-Revised Program Proposal: Communication and Media, Film/Media Associate in Arts AA_COMM_COMF, 64 credits Originators: Sandra Sneesby

-Update to include courses that URI has requested.
+New Program Proposal: Communication and Media, Journalism Associate in Arts AA\COMM\COMJ, 62 credits Originators: Sandra Sneesby RATIONALE: Our advisory board has encouraged us to expand the program to include a concentration that emphasizes writing skills.
+Journalism has expanded from its beginnings in print to digital, social, sports, and other mediums, incorporating photo, graphics, video, sound, animation, and other emerging technologies.
+CATALOG DESCRIPTION: